Hero Background

 Long waits for hot water waste gallons daily.
 If your layout allows, shorten pipe runs during a remodel, improve access for maintenance, and consider plumbing design that reduces dead volume.

-Bottom line: water efficiency is not only about the fixture—it is also about installation quality and smart layout planning.
+Bottom line: water efficiency is not only about the fixture—it’s also about installation quality and smart layout planning.

 Energy: Reduce Load, Improve Comfort, Lower Bills